ModusCreateOrg/ciscospark-jira/README.md

 ## Running the bot via Docker

 A Dockerfile has been included to run the bot via Docker.
-Here are some basic instructions on running the bot via Docker locally/
+Here are some basic instructions on running the bot via Docker locally.

 1. [Create a new bot account](https://developer.ciscospark.com/add-bot.html) on Cisco Spark
 1. Clone this repo